nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * process description

-    - Define a main chain (MasterChain), a fork chain set (forkChains)
-    - Define the block to be verified as Block
-    - Define the main chain height MG, to be verified block's heightBG
-    - Define the latest block HASH of the main chain as MH, the HASH of the block to be verified is BH, and the PHHASH of the block to be verified is BPH

-    - Discussion in six situations
-    - 1.MG==BG, MH==BH, indicating that the latest main chain block is repeatedly received and discarded.
-    - 2.MG==BG, MH!=BH, indicating network fork
-        - Traverse the existing set of forked chains to determine if this block already exists
-            - discard the block if it already exists
-            - If it does not exist, create a new fork chain
-              - Determine if you can connect to other fork chains (if you can connect, connect to other fork chains as a chain)
-              - Recursive judgment
-    - 3.MG==BG-1, MH==BPH, indicating that the block is continuous and saved to the main chain
-    - 4.MG==BG-1, MH!=BPH, indicating network fork, processing the same as step 2
-    - 5.MG<BG-1, indicating network fork, processing the same as step 2
-    - 6.MG>BG, indicating network fork, processing the same as step 2
+* verification of forked block and orphan block
+* there are four relationships between blockchain B and chain A:
+* 1.B is the repeated block on A
+* 2.B is the bifurcated block on A
+* 3.B can connect directly to A
+* 4.B has nothing to do with A
+* the above four relationships apply to main chain, bifurcated chain and orphan chain

-    The height difference is less than 1000 cached to disk, the disk space is limited in size, and the height is discarded.
-    If the cache space is full, the forked chain is cleared in the order of adding cache time.
+If the height difference is less than 1000, it will be cached to disk, the disk space will be limited to size, if it exceeds the height, it will be discarded, and if the cache space is full, it will clean up the bifurcation chain according to the order of adding cache time.
+If it is in normal operation, after receiving the block forwarded by other nodes, it is found that the bifurcation should inform the consensus module to give the node generating this block a red card punishment, and this judgment will not be made in the synchronization process after the system starts

 * Dependent service

   Database storage tool of tool modules

-#### 2.3.5 fork chain management
+#### 2.3.7 fork chain management

 * Functional specifications：